Codex Ignores Your Project Structure: The AGENTS.md Fix

 You asked Codex to add a feature module.
 The PR puts it in /src/features/billing/.
 Your repo uses /app/(dashboard)/billing/ (Next.js App Router).
 The diff is plausible — it just doesn’t match your codebase at all.
-Or: Codex adds vitest deps to the root package.json of a pnpm workspace where each package has its own package.json.
-Or: it writes tests with jest when the rest of the repo uses vitest.
+Or: Codex adds vitest deps to the root package.json of a pnpm workspace where each package keeps its own package.json.
+Or: it writes tests with jest when the rest of the repo runs vitest.

 Common causes